Old Photo Restoration using Photoshop: 7 Basic Things you need to know

-Let the selected portions ‘Burn’ until they match the other shadow areas of the photo, using a soft big brush.
+Let the selected portions ‘Burn’ until they match the other shadow areas of the photo using a soft big brush.

 Use the ‘Burn Tool’ also in areas where the object has a bend and the reflecting light kills the shadow.
-You will be able to recreate the shadow in this areas by cloning a bit.
+You will be able to recreate the shadow in these areas by cloning a bit.

 Reduce noise by applying a filter

-Ways to reduce noise in an image:
+Here’s how to reduce noise in an image.